corda/corda/docs/source/cordapp-constraint-migration.rst

    Use `JAR signing and verification tool <https://docs.oracle.com/javase/tutorial/deployment/jar/verify.html>`_ to sign the existing JAR.
    The signing capability of :ref:`corda-gradle-plugins <cordapp_build_system_signing_cordapp_jar_ref>` cannot be used in this context as it signs the JAR while building it from source.

-2. Both the original pre-Corda 4 CorDapp JAR (generating *CZ whitelisted* constrained states) and the new Corda 4 signed CorDapp JAR must be registered with the CZ network operator (as whitelisted in the network parameters which are distributed to all nodes in that CZ).
+2. The new Corda 4 signed CorDapp JAR must be registered with the CZ network operator (as whitelisted in the network parameters which are distributed to all nodes in that CZ).
 The CZ network operator should check that the JAR is signed and not allow any more versions of it to be whitelisted in the future.
    From now on the development organisation that signed the JAR is responsible for signing new versions.

    The process of CZ network CorDapp whitelisting depends on how the Corda network is configured: